jacksloan/qlab-rest/README.md

 QLab proxy is a general purpose OSC proxy server that hosts an embedded file server

-To run locally, make sure a QLab project is open and run: `npm run start:qlab-proxy`
+Develop locally with `npm run start:qlab-proxy`

 [See Project README for more info](./apps/qlab-proxy/README.md)